Horse Warrants (Map’ae)

 Some generalizations about ascertaining authenticity.

 Korean scholars use a wide variety of tools to authenticate a particular piece.
 The horse’s ears, eyes, and tails are all inspected and compared to known authentic pieces.
 Because they hold secrets, the Chinese characters on the reverse are critical in determining authenticity.
 To stop counterfeiters, the characters can have strokes missing, can be loose (spaces within the character which by traditional standards are too large), errors in the seal script within the seal, etc. Early Map’ae, weigh from 450 to 650 grams, while later pieces weigh between 250 and 350 grams.
 They are 95 to 100 mm. in diameter and 10 to 12 mm. thick.
 The edges are rounded in almost a semicircle.
 Because Map’ae are dated using the Chinese Ming or Manchu calendars, they are sometimes listed in auctions as “Authenticated” Chinese artifacts.
 Anything that is made of yellow brass is fake.
 These were made after the Korean War from spent artillery shells.
 Early reproduction pieces from the 1950s and 60s are quite similar to authentic pieces (thick and heavy, with rounded edges).
 As time went on, and to increase profit, reproductions became substantially thinner with squared edges.
 Just because a Map’ae has the correct metallic content does not ensure its authenticity.
 Corrupt individuals were known to counterfeit Map’ae for their benefit.
-(Why rent a horse(s) if you can get one for free.)
-In times of famine, a Map’ae could be used to furnish fresh meat.
+(Why rent a horse if you can get one for free.)
+In times of famine, a counterfeit Map’ae could be used to furnish fresh meat.
 Before purchasing, be sure to get a reputable third party involved who is familiar with Korea artifacts.
 One thing I can say for sure, any Map’ae with heavily slanted Chinese characters is a reproduction.

 Translations

 Korean Map’ae are written in the Chinese style, from top to bottom and from right to left.
-In this example: The first line: 尙瑞院 Official Government Mint, The second line: 地 字號 House of Chi 一馬牌 one horse warrant, the third line is the date of manufacture and is dated by the reign year of the Chinese Emperor who was in power at the time.
+In this example: The first line: 尙瑞院 Official Government Mint, The second line: 地 字號 Shop of Chi 一馬牌 one horse warrant, the third line is the date of manufacture and is dated by the reign year of the Chinese Emperor who was in power at the time.
 This is not unusual, as the Koreans often used the Ming and later Manchu calendars.
 In this example: 天啓四年三月_日 Tian QI, fourth year, third moon _ day (April 1624).
 And finally, the Official Government Mint Seal with the characters 尙瑞院印 rendered in Seal Script.

 尙瑞院 Official Government Mint

-• 百字號 House of Paek
+• 百字號 Shop of Paek

-• 地字號 House of Chi
+• 地字號 Shop of Chi

-• 育字號 House of Yuk
+• 育字號 Shop of Yuk

-• 月字號 House of Wol
+• 月字號 Shop of Wol

-• 玉字號 House of Ok
+• 玉字號 Shop of Ok

-• 秋字號 House of Ch’u
+• 秋字號 Shop of Ch’u

-• 黃字號 House of Hwang
+• 黃字號 Shop of Hwang

-• 麗字號 House of I
+• 麗字號 Shop of Ryeo

 • 一馬牌 One horse warrant